Football in Morocco: Morocco men's national football team

-Morocco won the African Nations Cup once, in 1976.
-They also won the African Nations Championship in 2018, 2020 and 2024 making them the nation with the most amount of wins.
+Morocco won the Africa Cup of Nations twice, in 1976 and 2025.
+They also won the African Nations Championship in 2018, 2020 and 2024 making them the nation with the most number of wins.
+Morocco’s U-20 national team accomplished a historic victory in 2025 by winning the U-20 World Cup in Chile, winning against Argentina 2-0 in the final.
+Moroccan clubs have also hosted and competed in multiple FIFA Club World Cups, including the tournaments held in 2013, 2014, and 2022..
 Morocco will become the second African nation to host the FIFA World Cup when it will host the 24th FIFA World Cup in June and July 2030 along with Portugal and Spain.

 Morocco women's national football team

 The Morocco women's national football team represents Morocco in international women's football and is controlled by the Royal Moroccan Football Federation.
 The team played its first international match in 1998, as part of the 3rd African Women's Championship.
 In the 14th edition of the Women's Africa Cup of Nations, the Morocco women's team managed to secure a silver medal after a 2-1 loss against South Africa in the 2022 Women's Africa Cup of Nations.
 They also qualified for the 2023 FIFA Women's World Cup and will be the first Arab country ever to participate in the Women's World Cup.
 In their first participation in the FIFA Women's World Cup, They placed 2nd after losing 6-0 to Germany, winning 1-0 against South Korea and winning 1-0 against Colombia.
-This qualified them to the Knock-out stages.
+This qualified them to the Knock-out stages.In preparation for the 2024 Women's Africa Cup of Nations the team spent a month at the Mohamed VI Football Complex to train, they are led by Ghizlane Chebbak.

+While women's football has been present in Morocco, it wasn't until recent years it has gained support among citizens.
+Some of this new support originated in 2016 when a plan was made in order to support women's football by increasing salaries and accessibility to training for coaching.
+Morocco's Football Federation also made a new women's professional league.